Mahmood (singer): 2018–2020: Gioventù bruciata, Sanremo and Eurovision

 In December 2018, Mahmood was one of 24 acts selected to compete in Sanremo Giovani, a televised competition aimed at selecting two newcomers as contestants of the 69th Sanremo Music Festival.
 Mahmood was placed first in the second episode of the show, with his entry "Gioventù bruciata", also receiving the Critics' Award among acts performing in the second final.
 "Soldi" was later announced as his entry for the Sanremo Music Festival 2019.

 Mahmood performed the song for the first time during the first live show of the 69th Sanremo Music Festival, which was held on 5 February 2019.
 Dario "Dardust" Faini, co-writer of the song, directed the Sanremo Orchestra during his performance.
 During the third live show, "Soldi" was the first performance of the night.
 On 8 February 2019, Mahmood performed the song in a new version, featuring rapper Gué Pequeno.
 During the first round of the final, "Soldi" placed 7th in the televote, but was the most voted by the experts jury, and the second most voted by the press jury.
 As a result, Mahmood gained a spot in the top three acts of the competition and after an additional performance, the song was declared the winner of the 69th Sanremo Music Festival.
 Mahmood also received the "Enzo Jannacci" Award for Best Performance. and the "Premio Baglioni d'oro" award for best song voted by the participating artists.

 On 22 February 2019, Mahmood reissued Gioventù bruciata as a full-length studio album, which topped the Italian albums chart.
 In April 2019, Mahmood was featured on the single "Calipso" by Charlie Charles and Dardust, which topped the Italian singles chart.
 In May 2019, he represented Italy at the Eurovision Song Contest 2019 in Tel Aviv, Israel.
 He performed "Soldi" in the grand final of the contest on 18 May, placing second in the final ranking.
 The song topped the charts in Greece, Israel, Italy and Lithuania and reached the top 10 in five more countries, eventually becoming the most-streamed Eurovision song ever on Spotify, a record held until late January 2021 when it was surpassed by the 2019 Eurovision winner, "Arcade" by Duncan Laurence.
 Mahmood performed at the closing ceremony of the 2019 Summer Universiade in Naples with three of his songs "Soldi", "Gioventù bruciata" and "Anni 90".

-2020–present: Ghettolimpo, return to Sanremo and Eurovision
+2020–2023: Ghettolimpo, return to Sanremo and Eurovision

 On 11 June 2021, Mahmood released his second studio album, Ghettolimpo.
 The album's release was preceded by five singles: "Rapide", "Dorado" (in collaboration with fellow Italian rapper Sfera Ebbasta and Colombian singer Feid), "Inuyasha", "Zero" (also included in the soundtrack of the 2021 Netflix series of the same name) and "Klan".